The CSS/ISN Internship Program

 - One writing sample, e.g. a university paper or news article in English

-Applications for the winter 2014 ISN internship program will only be accepted between 1 and 30 September 2013.
+Applications for the summer 2014 CSS and ISN Internship Programs will only be accepted between 3 and 31 January 2014.

 Applications outside these time periods are not possible since the online application window will be closed.